 By signing the Statement of Authorship, you are certifying that the candidate made a substantial contribution to the publication, and that the description described above is accurate.

-Supervisor name and title: Prof. Ingmar Posner Supervisor comments Supervisor comments I confirm that the above is an accurate reflection of the candidate's contributions.
-Signature Date 4/10/2022
+Supervisor name and title: Prof. Ingmar Posner Supervisor comments This is an accurate description of the candidate's contribution.
+Signature

 This completed form should be included in the thesis, at the end of the relevant chapter.